article

 • Are there performance issues that annoy them or malfunctions they refer to?

 We define gains as outcomes your customers aspire to achieve with their jobs.
-Those gains make your customer happier and job-to-be-done easier.
-Depending on the priority there can be multiple types of gain:
+Those gains make your customers happier and job-to-be-done easier.
+Depending on the priority, there can be multiple types of gain:

-1. 1.
-Required – these are gains that are essential for a solution to work;
+• Required — these are gains that are essential for a solution to work.

-1. 2.
-Expected – these are the outcomes that customers expect to get with their solution, although they aren’t mandatory;
+• Expected — these are the outcomes customers expect with their solution, although they aren’t mandatory.

-1. 3.
-Desired – gains that your customers would like to achieve, but they’re not expected.
+• Desired — gains your customers would like to achieve but are not expecting.
 This can be a nice and convenient app interface.

-Consider how relevant are particular gains for customers – some can be more crucial than others, so remember about gains prioritizing.
-Also, make them specific, find out how your users measure their success and differentiate the gains.
+Consider how relevant particular gains are for customers — some can be more crucial than others, so remember to prioritize gains.
+Also, make them specific, find out how your users measure their success, and differentiate the gains.

-Deep and concrete research will help you tailor better solutions within your product.
-In such ways, you’ll create more benefits and a positive experience for the customers.
+Deep user research and pain and gain analysis will help you tailor better solutions within your product.
+This will create more benefits and a positive customer experience.

-There are things that motivate Sally to perform her job on a daily basis – positive outcomes she expects or needs.
+Some things motivate Sally to perform her job daily — positive outcomes she expects or needs.
 She wants her marketing activities to be effective and the job process convenient.

 Questions to define the priority of gains: